Undergraduate Research in English

 General information on student research at Shippensburg.

-Examples of successful undergraduate research in English at Ship
+Examples of successful undergraduate research:

 - The Loneliness of the Long-Distance Runner: A Thematic Analysis of Young Adult Literature by Dr. Thomas Crochunis and Evan Hallman.
 This Summer Undergraduate Research Experience (SURE) project involved collaborative, qualitative inquiry into a substantial corpus of books featuring young adult characters who are long-distance runners.
 Springing off Alan Sillitoe's 1959 novella The Loneliness of the Long Distance Runner, the study involved student Hallman in extensive reading of literature, coding and analysis of key themes, and development of presentations based on the finding of the research.